0xEE00/help/Adriatic/FullVATPosting.md

 # How To: Post documents with VAT Date that is different than Posting Date

-This topic describes how to post documents for VAT Date in different period.
+This topic describes how to post information about VAT Base amount when posting with Full VAT combination form VAT Posting Setup.

 Functionality is enabled when extension is installed.